MRsources/MRzero-Core/documentation/faq.md

 ```
 Tips:
 - Use literature values for tissue types
-- T2' does NOT include intravoxel B0 inhomogeneity effects, this can be achived by high enoigh B0 map resolution.
+- T2' does NOT include intravoxel B0 inhomogeneity effects, this can be achieved by high enough B0 map resolution.

 ## **Q: Sequence created in MATLAB doesn't work in Python**